Akiko Nakakura: Personal life

 Nakakura's sister, Hiromi, is also a women's professional shogi player.
+The 2001 Japanese movie Travail about a pair of sisters who are women's professional shogi players is partly modeled upon their careers and the sisters served as consultants for the film.

 Nakakura is married to professional shogi player Makoto Chūza.
 The couple married in November 2003, and have three children.